General Program Information

 Courses older than ten (10) years will not be accepted.

 The program recommends all prerequisite courses be completed at time of application and candidates with all prerequisites completed at time of application may be given preference over those still completing courses.
-No more than two (2) prerequisite courses may be in progress the fall semester and one (1) course the spring semester prior to the start of the program.
+No more than three (3) prerequisite courses may be in progress between the fall and spring terms prior to the start of the program.
 To submit fall grades, PTCAS allows a one-time change to your application during the Academic Update time period (for specific dates, refer to www.ptcas.org).
 Any updates to fall grades must be received by PTCAS no later than January 15th of the application year to be considered as part of the program’s admissions decision making process.
 All prerequisite courses must be completed prior to entering the program in the summer.
 A final transcript will be required.

 A maximum of three (3) prerequisite courses taken as AP, IB, CLEP credit will be accepted.
 Test credit for the prerequisite courses will only be accepted if the courses are documented on your transcripts and have been accepted by your accredited College or University.
 Test credits do not count towards prerequisite GPA.

-To register for and complete any remaining prerequisite courses required by the program, you will need to apply to UCF’s College of Graduate Studies as a non-degree seeking student.
-Additional information regarding the application process should be directed to the College of Graduate Studies directly by calling 407-823-2766 or visiting their web page at www.graduate.ucf.edu.
-You may also complete prerequisite courses at another university or at a community or state college, if available.
+To register for and complete any remaining prerequisite courses required for our program, you can to apply to UCF’s College of Graduate Studies as a non-degree seeking student.
+Additional questions regarding the application process should be directed to the College of Graduate Studies directly by visiting their web page at www.graduate.ucf.edu.
+You may also complete prerequisite courses at another regionally accredited state college or university.

 PT Observation Hours